karrot-dev/yunity.org/user/pages/10.heartbeat/2018-04-29/item.md

 _by Janina_

 ## [Kanthaus](https://kanthaus.online)
 Two weekends since the last heartbeat and two groups stayed with us!
-First a group of psychology students who are in the process of forming an initiative to develop a critical perspective towards modern-day psychology.
+First, [Kritische Psychologie Dresden](https://kritpsydd.noblogs.org/) ([facebook](https://www.facebook.com/kritischepsy)), a group of psychology students who are in the process of forming an initiative to develop a critical perspective towards modern-day psychology.
 They focused on group building activities and were very grateful for the spirit of community and sharing, which they encountered at Kanthaus.

 ![](critpsy.jpg)
 _Some of the critical psychologists in our garden_